-- The TSCH, Time Synchronized Channel hopping, allows for the Mesh routers to go to sleep when there is no time slot for incoming or outgoing RF data packages.
+- TSCH allows Mesh routers to sleep when there is no time slot for incoming or outgoing RF data packages.

 - The data processing that can be done by the customer in ICI can save substantial power.
 RIIM™ supports cloud computing which means that instead of sending all raw sensor reading data to the Cloud, the user can just send the interesting data, such as an alarm when a threshold is met.